 She is passionate about supporting and financing sustainable food systems, having served as the Communications Director of Slow Money NC where she co-created the Funds for Farms micro-grant competition in collaboration with the Carolina Farm Stewardship Association.
 She also worked with the New York State Department of Agriculture and Markets as an MBA Consultant, conducting a strategic evaluation of the agency’s business development programs.

 Amy pursued her undergraduate studies at Boston University, graduating in 2008 with a Bachelors of Music in clarinet performance and a minor in Spanish language and literature.
 She continues to stay involved in music and the arts through her volunteer work with local arts organizations.
 Amy recently moved back to her hometown of Durham, NC where she is working as a consultant for various local and national organizations.
-In her free time, she enjoys the local food scene, cooks, practices yoga, and hangs out with her husband and their dog.
+In her free time, she explores Durham’s local food scene, cooks, practices yoga, and hangs out with her husband and their dog.